download PDF version of Author Guidelines (updated on May 1st 2022)

 Do not include personal communications or unpublished data or materials (such as project final reports, websites, computer programs, poster papers, presentations, and manuscripts that are not published yet) as references.
 Do not include personal communications or unpublished data or materials (such as project final reports, websites, computer programs, poster papers, presentations, and manuscripts that are not published yet) as references.
 However, these materials may be inserted as a footnote in the main text.

 Author surname(s), Initial(s).
-(Year).
+Year.
 Title of work in original language [English translation of title].
-Publisher.
+City: Publisher.
+Pages.
+ISBN

 Chapter in book